MicrosoftDocs/win32/desktop-src/Msi/not-supported-in-windows-installer-version-3-0.md

 ---
-Description: 'The Windows Installer functions, tables, and properties listed on this page are not supported by Windows Installer&\#160;3.0 and earlier versions.' ms.assetid: '35be6da4-2a20-4a7a-9f6e-0420cd5a227e'
+Description: The Windows Installer functions, tables, and properties listed on this page are not supported by Windows Installer&\#160;3.0 and earlier versions. ms.assetid: 35be6da4-2a20-4a7a-9f6e-0420cd5a227e
-title: 'Not Supported in Windows Installer 3.0'
+title: Not Supported in Windows Installer 3.0 ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Not Supported in Windows Installer 3.0